-Lilium is a genus consisting of about 100 species of bulbous, herbaceous perennials.
-'Casa Blanca' is a beloved hybrid Oriental lily.
+'Casa Blanca' is a beloved hybrid Oriental lily which is part of the Lilium genus.
 Its gorgeous flowering bulbs bloom in mid to late summer after the Asiatic lilies, which earlier in the season.
 Both types of lilies are easy to grow.
-'Casa Blanca' has firm leaves with very large intensely sweet fragrant flowers.
+'Casa Blanca' has firm leaves with very large and noticeably fragrant flowers.

 Oriental cultivars like the 'Casa Blanca' thrive in cooler regions, can tolerate poorer soil conditions, and have larger flowers atop exceptionally tall stems that grow three to four feet tall.
 Each stem produces six to eight blooms.